From The Globe

 decided to name the Catholic parish of Estherville, St. Patrick's.

-Father John Kelly, a young priest from Dublin, Ireland, came to
+Father John Kelly, a young priest from Dublin, Ireland,

 Estherville as the first resident pastor in 1891.
 Under Father Kelly's